 Third times the charm though.
 This is the final person they went to for comment as an “expert.”

 Tasha Menacker, chief strategy officer for the Arizona Coalition to End Sexual and Domestic Violence, said she has heard survivors talking in recent days about how their experiences match the experience described by Ford, including an inability to pinpoint when their assault occurred or other such details.

 “I’m afraid that survivors in Maricopa County are going to see this and relate to Dr. Ford, and be concerned about whether or not they would be believed,” she said.
 “Survivors are going to see this and say, ‘I wouldn’t be able to be consistent in my recollections either, remember specific dates either.’ ”

-While I’m sure Ms. Menacker is a perfectly fine woman doing perfectly fine work at her awareness group, she is in no way an expert on judging the forensic analysis of sexual assault allegations.
-She’s also obviously biased in her view toward those accused given her position.
+While I’m sure Ms. Menacker is a perfectly fine woman doing perfectly fine work at her awareness group, she is no way an expert of the forensic analysis of sex crimes.
+She’s also obviously biased in her view of accuser vs. accused given her position.

 There you have it.
 The Washington Post needed to put out something rebutting Mrs. Mitchell.
 Being short on actual “experts,” they ran to an…employment lawyer, a Democrat partisan, and someone who’s not even in the field of law.

 Here’s the bigger point.
 Notice what this article doesn’t do.
 It makes zero attempt to actually confront or challenge the very real, very undeniable facts that Mrs. Mitchel laid out.
 The Post decided to instead attack her surface level credibility with no underlying evidence to do so.

 As I’ve said many times, our media is a dumpster fire.
 Anyone that was holding out on calling these people the enemy (in a political sense at least) probably should reevaluate that position.
 It’s time to call a spade a spade.